denispol/darwin-timeout/README.md

 darwin-timeout
 ==============

-A native Darwin timeout command.
-One binary, ~500KB (release build), no dependencies.
+Native macOS replacement for GNU `timeout`.
+Single `no_std` binary, **83KB**, zero dependencies.

-Drop-in replacement for GNU `timeout` that actually works correctly on Apple platforms.
+**185x smaller** than `brew install coreutils`. **20% faster startup**. **Identical timeout precision**.

-Currently supports macOS.
+Drop-in replacement that works correctly on Apple Silicon and Intel Macs.

 Why?
 ----

-Apple platforms don't ship `timeout`.
-The usual macOS answer is `brew install coreutils`, but:
+Apple doesn't ship `timeout`.
+The usual answer is `brew install coreutils`, but:

-- It installs 15.7MB and 475 files just to get one command
+- Installs 15.7MB and 475 files just to get one command
 - GNU timeout pauses when your Mac sleeps (uses `nanosleep`)

 We use `mach_continuous_time`, so the timer keeps running through sleep.
-Set a 1 hour timeout, close your laptop for 7 hours, open it, and we fire immediately.
+Set a 1-hour timeout, close your laptop for 7 hours, open it, and we fire immediately.
 GNU waits another hour.

 |                           | darwin-timeout | GNU coreutils |
 |---------------------------|----------------|---------------|